benjamincharity/angular-json-calendar/README.md

 **Optional:** `String`

 This attribute accepts an HTML template as a string.
-When a template is passed in, it will be used in place of the [default inner-day template][inner-day-template].
+When a template is passed in, it will be used in place of the [default inner-day template][source_day_template].
 You will have access to one item to use in the template.
 Use `vm.day.date` to output the date.
 Don't forget, you can use the [Angular date filter][angular_date] in your template.

 ```html
 <bc-calendar bc-day-template="<span>{{ vm.day.date }}</span>"></bc-calendar>